EXPRESSION OF INTEREST CALL 2023

-- Read the below Terms and Conditions for establishing a new rare cancer group
+- Read on page two the Terms and Conditions for establishing a new rare cancer working group

 - Complete the EOI form

-Your EOI will be shared with the IRCI Board of Directors and their countries respective clinical communities.
+Your EOI will be shared with the IRCI Board and their countries’ respective clinical communities.

-At ASCO 2018 the IRCI Board will assess where there is shared interest to collaborate internationally and where there is scope to deliver a feasible hypothesis driven practice changing clinical trial.
-Feedback will be provided post ASCO 2018 to advise if your proposed IRCI rare cancer group has been selected to take forward.
+In Summer 2023 the IRCI Board will assess where there is shared interest to collaborate internationally and where there is scope to deliver a feasible hypothesis driven practice changing clinical trial.
+Feedback will be provided post ASCO 2023 to advise if your proposed IRCI rare cancer group has been selected to take forward.

 Should you wish to discuss further, or if you have any questions, please contact IRCI@cancer.org.uk

-- No funding is available to support travel arrangements of IRCI group leads or IRCI group members to attend IRCI meetings.
-Meetings are planned alongside conferences at which it is expected your colleague would already be attending.
+No funding is available to support travel arrangements of IRCI group leads or IRCI group members to attend IRCI meetings.
+Meetings are planned virtually or potentially alongside conferences at which it is expected your colleagues would already be attending.